Numerical Methods for Dynamical Low-Rank Approximations of Stochastic Differential Equations -- Part I: Time discretization: Time integration schemes

+Algorithm \ref{alg: Eva Proj Splitt SDE algorithm} shows nice numerical stability properties and we will provide a convergence result to the DLRA solution defined by \eqref{eq: DO cao-lu} (however, with constants that depend on the smallest singular value of the Gramian of the stochastic basis).

-\begin{Remark}[Independence of the choice of solution for Projector Splitting schemes] As previously pointed out, the equation for the deterministic basis $\tilde{U}_{n+1}$ in equations \eqref{eq: DLR EM 2v}, \eqref{eq: U_tilde KNV v2}, and \eqref{eq: stoc proj 2} does always have a solution, even when dealing with a singular Gramian, by choosing, for instance, the one of minimal norm.
-In the case of the two Projector Splitting algorithms, this choice does not change the ambient solution $X_n$.
-Indeed, in \eqref{eq: U_tilde KNV v2}, and \eqref{eq: stoc proj 2}, any possible deterministic basis solution is of the type
+\begin{Remark}[Independence of the choice of solution for Projector Splitting schemes] As previously pointed out, the equation for the deterministic basis $\tilde{U}_{n+1}$ in equations \eqref{eq: DLR EM 2v}, \eqref{eq: stoc proj 2}, and \eqref{eq: U_tilde KNV v2} does always have a solution, even when the Gramian matrix is singular.
+In this case, the solution is not unique and we may choose the one of minimal norm.
+When considering the two Projector Splitting algorithms, this choice does not affect the ambient solution $X_n$.
+Indeed, in \eqref{eq: stoc proj 2} and \eqref{eq: U_tilde KNV v2}, any possible deterministic basis solution is of the type